-The first was when I was in high school, I was the Lincoln-Douglas Debate state champion in California, and while in college, a friend and I won the Adams Cup for Parliamentary Debate at Yale), I know very little about what the ideal speaking voice is supposed to sound like.
+The first was when I was in high school, I was the Lincoln-Douglas Debate state champion in California.
+Later, while in college, a friend and I won the Adams Cup for Parliamentary Debate at Yale.
+Despite this, I know very little about what the ideal speaking voice is supposed to sound like.

 To be sure, I am a woman of petite stature and my speaking pitch is soprano to mezzo-soprano.
 I am also a fully grown adult with gray hair and a busy plastic surgery practice who has published and spoken extensively in my field.

 Yet with recent media attention to the many perceived flaws with female voices, I cannot help but wonder about the extent to which this phenomenon applies to the world of science and medicine.

-Upspeak, vocal fry and other complaints about the way women speak
+Upspeak, vocal fry, and other complaints about the way women speak

 Women have been criticized for “upspeak”—using a voice that trails upward in pitch at the end of a sentence.
-This is a version of a “Valley Girl” lilt, and it has been described by linguist Mark Liberman as a speech pattern that makes it sound like we are asking for permission or posing a question.
+This is a version of a “Valley Girl” lilt.
+It has been described by linguist Mark Liberman as a speech pattern that makes it sound like we are asking for permission or posing a question.

-According to NPR On the Media host Bob Garfield, this sounds unrefined and lacks gravitas; he says it is “annoying,” “repulsive,” and “mindless.”
+According to NPR On the Media host Bob Garfield, this sounds unrefined and lacks gravitas.
+He says it is “annoying,” “repulsive,” and “mindless.”
 Examples of vocal fry users include Tina Fey and Lindsay Lohan.